Consensys/QualtricsSurveyListener/README.md

 # QualtricsListener -- MVP v1.0
-Poor labor conditions, including low wages, unpaid overtime, and abusive employee management environments have all contributed to a systemic pattern of labor violations across the textile industry.
-However, a growing number of companies are dedicating themselves resolving factory worker issues by developing widespread and deeply impactful wellness programs for their contracted factory workers.
-Major retailers can employ over 140K factory workers and have more than 70 factories within their production effort, and they have historically strived toward holistic employee health and wellness.

 The following repository seeks to provide an open source solution that can be appended to ongoing worker wellness surveying and grievance collection efforts facilitated at a manufacturing factories.
 The solution will need to accomplish the following:

 1. Anonymization of survey responses: Employees’ identity and privacy will be protected.